MarxMustermann/OfMiceAndMechs/README.md

 # OfMiceAndMechs
-a to-be prototype for a game
+a prototype for a game

 * [install and run](INSTALL.md)
 * [credits](CREDITS.md)